Maxnxi/Shaders/README.md

 This repo is about shaders

 Add explanation to idea of shaders
-First shader is waving flag
+1) shader is waving flag
-Second shader is smile face
+2) shader is smile face
+3) space with stars

 to start the Shader you can use shaderstoy.com